Former Chief Justice of Nigeria, Justice Ibrahim Muhammad, has been confirmed dead by medical practitioners after a brief illness at the age of 71.

 The septuagenarian was pronounced dead at a hospital in Saudi Arabia, he had been receiving treatment abroad, about two weeks before his 72nd birthday on December 31.

-His death was also confirmed in an official condolence statement issued by the Nigerian Association of Muslim Law Students (NAMLAS), National Headquarters, Abuja on Tuesday.
+His death was also confirmed in an official condolence statement issued by the Supreme Court through its Director of Information and Public Relations, Festus Akande, on Tuesday.

-NAMLAS, in the letter, described the former chief justice’s death as a profound and irreplaceable loss that reverberates across the judiciary, the legal profession, the Muslim Ummah, and the entire country, while praising his exemplary service on the bench.
+Similarly, in a letter issued by the Nigerian Association of Muslim Law Students (NAMLAS), National Headquarters, the association described the former chief justice’s death as a profound and irreplaceable loss that reverberates across the judiciary, the legal profession, the Muslim Ummah, and the entire country, while praising his exemplary service on the bench.

 “His demise is a monumental loss to the Nigerian judiciary, the legal profession, the Muslim Ummah, and the nation at large.
 To NAMLAS, the late Chief Justice was more than a jurist; he was a fatherly pillar and a source of encouragement to Muslim law students across the country,” it stated.